Spectrum-Tec/Gantner.jl/README.md

-# Gantner-read_exact.jl
+# Gantner.jl

-Implement the Gantner read_exact.mex functionality in Julia
+Read the data from Gantner files.
+This file is based on the read-exact.mex functionality, and used the Gantner giutility.dll shared library for its functionality.

-So far it implements getting existing file information, or reading the file.
+This file can be extended with the remaining functionality within read-exact.mex, but reviewing the read_exact.c file and adding the appropriated calls to giutility.